-This year, almost \$21 million will be invested in a new province-wide radio system that will enable emergency responders to communicate effectively.

-S. COADY: More than \$1.8 million is allocated for fire protection vehicle and firefighting equipment; and we are also boosting search and rescue capacity through an additional \$1 million in funding for NL Search and Rescue Association, which stems from recommendations from the Search and Rescue Inquiry.
+This year, almost \$21 million will be invested in a new province-wide radio system that will enable emergency responders to communicate effectively; more than \$1.8 million is allocated for fire protection vehicle and firefighting equipment; and we are also boosting search and rescue capacity through an additional \$1 million in funding for NL Search and Rescue Association, which stems from recommendations from the Search and Rescue Inquiry.

-S. COADY: We've heard from communities across the province that funding for the RCMP is a priority and we are responding with an additional \$17 million for RCMP services.
+We've heard from communities across the province that funding for the RCMP is a priority and we are responding with an additional \$17 million for RCMP services.

-S. COADY: In response to a request from the Provincial Court, this year's budget will include funding to establish one judicial position that will travel and be deployed as necessary to other court centres and circuits as needed.
+In response to a request from the Provincial Court, this year's budget will include funding to establish one judicial position that will travel and be deployed as necssary to other court centres and circuits as needed.
 This position will help address areas of concern where there is an increase in demand for extra judicial resources.